Xilinx/SDAccel_Examples/getting_started/basic/sum_scan/README.md

 2. HOW TO DOWLOAD THE REPOSITORY
 3. SOFTWARE TOOLS AND SYSTEM REQUIREMENTS
 4. DESIGN FILE HIERARCHY
-5. COMPILATION AND EXECUTION ON X86 SERVERS
+5. COMPILATION AND EXECUTION
-6. COMPILATION AND EXECUTION ON IBM POWER SERVERS
+6. EXECUTION IN CLOUD ENVIRONMENTS
 7. SUPPORT
 8. LICENSE AND CONTRIBUTING TO THE REPOSITORY
 9. ACKNOWLEDGEMENTS